updated july 16, 2025

 allowSsoWithoutChangingServerConf = 1

-Add the following attributes under the [sslConfig] stanza in server.conf:
+Add the following configuration to the server.conf:

 serverCert = /opt/splunk/etc/auth/certs/myserver.pem

-sslRootCAPath = /opt/splunk/etc/auth/certs/rootCA.pem
+sslRootCAPath = /opt/splunk/etc/auth/certs/rootCA_chain.pem

 Testing and Validation